ayodejiayodele/solution-presentation/README.md

-# Branch protection at scale solution
+# Branch Protection At Scale Solution
-## General Details
+## General details
 I have given the customer an imaginary name.

 **Company Name:** Integrity Plus Inc.